 What is chlamydia?

-Symptoms which are likely to occur
+Symptoms which may possibly occur

 Possible symptoms in men:

 - Pain or a burning sensation when urinating.

 - Tenderness or pain in or around the testicles.

 - A cloudy, whitish discharge from the tip of the penis.

 - Pain in the rectum, and rectal bleeding or discharge.